Alamdar S. Hamdani

-Alamdar S. Hamdani (born 1971/1972) is an American lawyer who has served as the United States attorney for the Southern District of Texas since December 2022.
+Alamdar S. Hamdani (born 1971 or 1972) is an American lawyer who served as the United States attorney for the Southern District of Texas from December 12, 2022 to January 19, 2025.
+He is a partner at Bracewell LLP.

 Early life and education

 Hamdani was born in Manchester, England, to Indian parents who had moved there from Surat, Gujarat, India.
 He moved with his family to Euless, Texas, at the age of ten, and graduated from Trinity High School there in 1989.
 He received a Bachelor of Business Administration in finance from the University of Texas at Austin in 1993 and a Juris Doctor from the University of Houston Law Center in 1999.

 Career

 From 1999 to 2001, Hamdani was an associate at Dow, Cogburn & Friedman PC.
 From 2001 to 2005, he was an associate at Winstead Sechrest & Minick PC.
 From 2005 to 2008, he was a founding partner of Hamdani & Simon LLP.
 From 2008 to 2012, he was an assistant United States attorney in the Eastern District of Kentucky.
 From 2012 to 2014, he served as deputy chief of the counterterrorism section of the National Security Division at the Department of Justice.
 From 2014 through 2022, he served as an assistant United States attorney in the United States Attorney's Office for the Southern District of Texas.
+Upon leaving the U.S. Attorney's office in 2025, Hamdani became a litigation partner at the international law firm Bracewell LLP.